dmeverly/MLP-on-ECG/Readme.md

 6. Xiong et al., 2022.
 Deep Learning for Detecting and Locating Myocardial Infarction… _Frontiers in Cardiovascular Medicine_.

 # Contributing
-No external parties contibuted to this project.
+No external parties contributed to this project.

 # Licenses
 None